You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 Notes

-Yield: This recipe makes approximately 1 1/2 cups, which equals about 2 standard 5.2-ounce store packages of Boursin.
+Yield: This recipe makes approximately one and a half cups, which equals about two standard 5.2-ounce store packages of Boursin.

-Texture Tip: Do not over mix after adding herbs.
-Over mixing creates a whipped texture instead of the classic soft crumble.
+Do not overmix: Beat one to two minutes to combine the base, then one more minute after adding the herbs.
+Overmixing creates a whipped texture instead of the classic soft crumble.

 Video